finos/open-source-readiness/docs/bok/Activities/Level-3/Surveillance.md

 sidebar_position: 5
 sidebar_label: Surveillance
 image: /img/bok/page-types/activity.png
+checklist:
+  - title: Review
+    description: There is a review process for code and non-code contributions
 ---

 This article looks at the best practices around  surveillance (of communications) to enable open source contribution.